10 optimization rules recommended by search engines

 - Some sites for webmaster provide a keyword analysis that will said you which groups of keywords are more often given to search engines, and thus what visitors are likely to search.

-Don't put barrier on the way of the robot
+5) Don't put barrier on the way of robots

 - All pages must be accessible from another page of the site by a least one hyperlink (a tag).